<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Closed

 Application requests are directed to the operation.
-The proxy tallies recent failures, and if unsuccessful, increments the failure count.
+The proxy tallies recent failures and, if unsuccessful, increments the failure count.
 The proxy enters the Open state if failures surpass a specified threshold within a given period.

 A timeout is initiated, and upon expiry, the proxy transitions to the Half-Open state.
 The timer allows the system to rectify the underlying issue before the application retries.